 - Pre-screening of all potential hires and candidates for promotion should include testing or a questionnaire to understand the candidate’s position on gender equality and respect.

 - Companies with more women in leadership positions have fewer sexual harassment issues.
-Obviously, promote based on the best candidate, but make sure that there is not a gender bias in these decisions; HR needs to review all promotions and hires to mitigate any potential for gender bias.
+Promote based on the best candidate, but make sure that there is not a gender bias in these decisions; HR needs to review all promotions and hires to mitigate any potential for gender bias.

 - Sexual harassment training is shown to be most effective when senior executives also attend the sessions.
 A tactic to consider is scheduling one senior executive in attendance at each of these training sessions.